balcilar/Deep-Scene-Classification/README.md

 ## Conclusion

-Farewell Feature EXtraction, Welcome Convolutional Neural Networks
+Farewell Feature Extraction, Welcome Convolutional Neural Networks

-## Reference ##
+## Reference
 [1] L. Fei-Fei and P. Perona.
 A Bayesian hierarchical model for learning natural scene categories.
 In Proc.
 CVPR, 2005.

 [2] A. Oliva and A. Torralba.
 Modeling the shape of the scene: a holistic representation of the spatial envelope.
 IJCV, 42(3):145–175, 2001.